-- Mel Brooks talks to Conan O'Brien about his Jewish roots
+- Mel Brooks Tells Conan About Jewish Roots

 Then he wondered aloud how I spell my name, and he graded my response.
 “You got all the letters right,” he said, and laughed when I ask for extra credit for getting them in the proper order: “That’s funny.”

 Brooks, 86, is one of only 11 people to have won the grand slam of show business - an Emmy, a Grammy, an Oscar and a Tony.
 But despite the accolades, the fame and the riches, he still seems to be that little boy from Brooklyn, just as curious about you as you are about him.